Sponsor a Student

 More than 600 children attend primary schools in the villages we serve.
 Children must walk two to three miles each way to attend school.
 Since most children eat only once a day, this is a difficult task, but people in the area are committed to having their children in school if they can afford the luxury.

-The monthly tuition for each child is approximately $5.00 US.
+Students' families are asked to contribute $5.00 US monthly for tuition.
 This is a considerable sacrifice for a family that makes less than $450 US annually.
 The average family in Haiti is eight people.
 Sending more than two children at a time to school is impossible, so parents typically have their children alternate school years.
 It takes many years in this system to educate children.
+Your donation helps to defray costs for families and enables the children to get an education.

 Going to secondary school is even more daunting.
 Because there is no secondary school in the mountains, students walk six to eight miles to the city of Cabaret, which is twice as expensive for tuition.
 They must rent a room and pay for food.